isaacnmm/pestpolicy-hugo2XX/content/posts/do-cockroaches-eat-bed-bugs/index.md

 ###  **2. German cockroach**

 German roaches are almost the size as American ones.
 They will eat anything that has nutritional value including other pests like bed bugs.
-They easily find their way into new houses by getting a ride in cartons, bags and second
-- hand appliances **. **
+They easily find their way into new houses by getting a ride in cartons, bags and second-hand appliances **. **

 ##  **Do Cockroaches Hunt Bed Bugs?**